section-engineering-education/engineering-education/prettier-setup/index.md

      * Print trailing commas wherever possible.
      * Valid options:
      *   - "none" - no trailing commas
-     *   - "es5" - trailing commas where valid in ES5 (objects, arrays, etc)
+     *   - "es5" - It prints trailing commas where valid in ES5 (ex: objects, arrays, etc)
-     *   - "all" - trailing commas wherever possible (function arguments) */
+     *   - "all" - It prints trailing commas wherever possible (ex: function arguments) */
     "trailingComma": "es5",

     /**
-     * Do not print semicolons, except at the beginning of lines which may need them.
+     * To not print the corresponding semicolons, except at the beginning of lines which may need them.
      * Valid options:
-     * - true - add a semicolon at the end of every line
+     * - true - It adds a semicolon at the end of every line
-     * - false - only add semicolons at the beginning of lines that may introduce ASI failures */
+     * - false - It only adds semicolons at the very beginning of lines that introduce ASI failures */
     "noSemi": true,

     /**
-     * Do not print spaces between brackets.
+     * To not print the spaces between brackets.
-     * If true, puts the > of a multi-line JSX element at the end of the last line instead of being
+     * If false, puts the > of a multi-line JSX element at the end of the next line instead of being
-     * alone on the next line
+     * alone on the last
      */
     "jsxBracketSameLine": false,